Does each spouse need their own lawyer for a mediation divorce?

 - ahead of signing legal documents that make the terms decided in mediation enforceable.

 Why some spouses get their own attorney for divorce mediation

 A divorce mediator does not represent either spouse.
 This means that a divorce mediator:

-- won't advise either spouse about his or her individual legal rights,
+- won't advise either spouse about their individual legal rights,

 - won't negotiate to gain advantage for one spouse over the other,

 - won't evaluate whether the terms of divorce decided in mediation are right for either spouse individually.

 So, in mediation a divorcing spouse might hire their own lawyer to:

 - get advice about individual divorce rights,